melsman/mlkit/doc/arm64-runtime.md

 Dynamic exception constructors are also created concurrently and checked for distinct identities.
 C stress tests validate page publication and concurrent result readers, thread ID uniqueness, and freelist reuse.
 Argobots runs with one and four execution streams.
-The standard runtime matrix also runs both C tests on X64/Rosetta.
+The standard runtime checks run these C tests on ARM64.

 Milestone 6 validation used Argobots source commit `bffdf56916879f9321a1d7983fa486736cd1d722`, built with Apple Clang for ARM64.